-The Montgomery County Public Schools ESOL program is designed to empower ESOL students to master academic English to thrive in school, college, careers, and as global citizens.
-The education of students learning English as a new language is a collaborative responsibility shared by the ESOL teacher, the classroom teacher, all other appropriate MCPS staff, as well as the ESOL student.
+The Montgomery County Public Schools ELD program is designed to empower Emergent Multilingual students to master academic English to thrive in school, college, careers, and as global citizens.
+The education of students learning English as a new language is a collaborative responsibility shared by the ELD teacher, the classroom teacher, all other appropriate MCPS staff, as well as the Emergent Multilingual Learner.

-Students who receive ESOL services receive direct language instruction to support English Language Development while accessing grade level content.
-Classroom teachers provide ESOL students with to support their access to grade level content of academic English.
+Students who receive English Language Development services receive direct language instruction while receiving support to successfully access grade level content.
+Classroom teachers provide emergent multilingual learners with supports to access grade level content using academic English.

-In a plug-in model, the ESOL teacher instructs students in the general education classroom.
-This may include co-teaching the whole class with the certified classroom teacher or instructing small groups of ESOL students during independent work/center time.
+In a plug-in model, the English Language Development teacher instructs students in the general education classroom.
+This may include co-teaching the whole class with the certified classroom teacher or instructing small groups of emergent multilingual students during independent work/center time.

 At any level of English language proficiency, a combination of instructional models may be implemented to take advantage of the benefits of the various models to provide access to grade level content.